How to Apply

 Any applicant whose native language is not English is required to submit either a TOEFL® iBT or Duolingo English Test score report.
-Soka University recommends a TOEFL® iBT minimum score of 100 and a Duolingo English Test minimum score of 120 (160 Scale).
-Be sure to request that official test scores are sent directly to the Soka University, Office of Graduate Admission.
-Student copies and self-reported scores are not accepted.
-The TOEFL® school code for SUA is 4720.
-For Duolingo, please select “Soka University of America.”
+Soka University prefers a TOEFL® iBT minimum score of 100 or a Duolingo English Test minimum score of 120 (160 Scale).
+TOEFL iBT or Duolingo English Test must have been taken within the two years from the testing date.

 The Office of Graduate Admission has a process to waive the English proficiency requirement for non-native English speakers who have received a degree from a college or university where English is the primary language of instruction.
 Please email firstname.lastname@example.org for more information on the waiver process.

-For Fall 2022, the Master of Arts in Educational Leadership and Societal Change program will be test optional.
-This means that official test scores from the GRE or MAT are not required for admission consideration.
+Official test scores from the GRE or MAT are not required for admission consideration.

 - Documents not in English will require English translations.
 Applicants must provide the English translation as well as the original document.
 All translations must be complete and literal with no attempts to interpret or evaluate the document, prepared in the same format as the original document and signed by a translator attesting to the familiarity with the foreign language.

 - Translations may not be provided by the student or members of their family.